-34PROWESS gives the total number of varieties produced by each firm, but does not mention the number of products exported by a firm.
+36PROWESS gives the total number of varieties produced by each firm, but does not mention the number of products exported by a firm.
 Since a sizeable percentage of these products produced by a firm are exported as well, export market competition may also affect the product mix of the firms.

-$^{^{35}}$ Autor et al. (2013) shows that Chinese imports in the US increased significantly after China became a member of the WTO.
+37Autor et al. (2013) shows that Chinese imports in the US increased significantly after China became a member of the WTO.
+As mentioned previously, we also combine US, EU and ASEAN to construct the export market competition index.

-36We use UN-COMTRADE for data on imports by the US industries from World and China at the 4-digit level.
-We then match the US industries along with Indian industries using the International Standard Industrial Classification (ISIC) of all economic activities by UN.
+38We use UN-COMTRADE for data on imports by the US industries from World and China at the 4-digit level.
+We then match the US industries along with Indian industries using the International Standard Industrial Classification (ISIC) of all economic activities by the UN.

-$^{^{37}}$ We allow these controls to vary with the WTO dummy variable, WTO_t , but the results do not change.
+$^{^{39}}$ We allow these controls to vary with the WTO dummy variable, WTO_t , but the results do not change.

-$^{^{38}\}mathrm{We}$ also use firm fixed-effects, but the results remain the same.
+40We also use firm fixed-effects, but the results remain the same.